cerebis/crblh/README.md

 At present, crblh has a very simple interface and can be a little tedious to start if a user is not fluent in the Unix commandline.
 It is expect that the sequences are translated into protein.

-**A basic run**
+###A Basic Run

 A basic run, where the initial disconnected components of the graph are assumed to be the clusters.
 The work directory ```work``` will be created (```-C```) and this will involve the sequences for genomes A, B and C.
 ```bash
 ./crblh.py -C work myresults A.faa B.faa C.faa
 ```

-**Decomposing components**
+###Decomposing Components
 You can elect to decompose the components from the beginning, or run crblh a second time.
 The LAST search results will be re-used.
 ```bash
 ./crblh.py --decomp work myresults_decomp A.faa B.faa C.faa
 ```

-**Output files**
+##Output files

   1. Cluster table: Each line of *myresults.txt* represents one cluster with the format "id, size, seq1, seq2, ... seqN".
 The sequence names are in the format "genome-seqid".
 The genome name is taken from the supplied file name.
 It is easiest if genome files does not use hyphens, as within the helper application ```cluster_breakdown.py``` the default strategy for splitting apart the genome name and sequence id is to find the first hyphen.
 If this is not possible, you can resort to specifying a regular expression.
   2. Graph statistics: *myresults.subgraph* contains information on each cluster from a graph perspective.
 The table lists cluster id, followed by graph size (number of edges), order (number of nodes/sequences) and density in the columns 1-4.
 Columns 5-6 simply test whether the graph for a cluster is Eulerian or biconnected, while column 7 lists the Louvain modularity for the cluster.
 When modularity is near 0, there is little structure suggesting a graph possesses more than a single community (no clumps).
 As a rule of thumb, a confident prediction of a protein cluster might be one where the graph is biconnected and with modularity=0.

-## Breakdown
+##Primary Result Breakdown

 Users can compile a set of sequences and a breakdown of sequence annotations using the tool ```cluster_breakdown.py```.
 By default, the tool with do this for the entire set of sequences.